pizzaboxer/rbxgsconhost/README.md

 # RBXGS Console Host

-This is a console host emulator for [RBXGS](https://twitter.com/boxerpizza/status/1675670773564862465), allowing you to run it without needing IIS.
+This is a console host emulator for [RBXGS](https://twitter.com/boxerpizza/status/1675670773564862465), allowing you to run it without needing IIS, effectively making it work a lot like RCCService.
 At its core it's basically just an incredibly barebones [ISAPI](https://learn.microsoft.com/en-us/previous-versions/iis/6.0-sdk/ms525172(v=vs.90)) host emulator.

 To use it, copy the RBXGS DLLs to the same folder as RBXGSConHost.exe, and run it.